 - ½ small red onion, slivered (see note about tempering the onion flavor)

-- 6 slices of applewood smoked bacon, cooked and crumbled or chopped into small pieces
+- 6 to 8 slices bacon, regular or thick cut, cooked and chopped

 - 1 cup dried cranberries or cherries, more or less to taste